BIOGRAPHIE

 ARTISTIC APPROACH

-Amélie Labourdette’s work, primarily linked to the photographic medium, unfolds through the exploration of minor narratives and the revision of dominant historical narratives.
-These minor narratives call hegemonic forms of knowledge and representation of the world into question, and interrogate postcolonial history and ecology in the era of capitalism.
+The work of Amélie Labourdette, primarily linked to the photographic medium, unfolds through the mobilization of minor narratives and the revision of dominant historical narratives.
+These minor narratives call into question hegemonic forms of knowledge and representation of the world, and interrogate postcolonial history and ecology in the age of capitalism.

-Amélie Labourdette conceives the geomorphological strata of the Earth as a book to be deciphered: an Earth-book.
-Through a perspectivist reading of territory and the capture of traces, each project addresses the complex relationships between the human, the terrestrial biosphere, and the cosmos.
-Through the photographic medium, she explores the primordial strangeness of our kósmos, perceived as an encrypted world, in order to grasp its meshwork and the interrelations between human entities and non-human natural entities.
-It is precisely this entanglement that she interrogates, calling for a reimagining of narratives inviting humans to move beyond an imagined central position.
+Amélie Labourdette envisages the flesh of the landscape as archive, an Earth-book to be deciphered.
+Through a perspectivist reading of territory and the capture of traces, each project addresses the complex relations between the human, the terrestrial biosphere, and the cosmos.
+Through the photographic medium, she probes the primordial strangeness of our kósmos, perceived as an encrypted world, in order to grasp its meshwork and the interrelations between human entities and non-human natural entities.
+It is precisely this entanglement that she questions, calling for a reimagining of narratives capable of deconstructing the fiction of a central human position.

-These works celebrate an “ontological pluralism”¹ by observing different modes of existence and recognizing a form of sensitivity and subjectivity in non-human entities.
-Recognizing an active spirit within every stratum of nature – animal, vegetal, mineral – relativizes any ontological superiority of humanity.
-Like a shaman, the artist becomes a liminal figure, an “intercessor” between the worlds of natural entities and humans, transgressing the separations between worlds habitually dissociated as human and non-human, visible and invisible, science and art.
+These works participate in an ontological pluralism¹ by observing different modes of existence and by recognizing a form of sensitivity and subjectivity in non-human entities.
+To recognize an acting spirit in each stratum of nature—animal, vegetal, mineral—is to relativize any ontological superiority of humanity.
+The artist becomes a liminal figure, an intercessor between the worlds of natural entities and humans, undoing the separations habitually established between humans and non-humans, visible and invisible, science and art.

-Amélie Labourdette’s research combines the life sciences, paleobotany, anthropological and archaeological analysis, and Indigenous cosmovisions with the subjective poetry of images.
-She probes the entanglements of the world, drawing inspiration from Warburgian methodology.
-Through analogical and intuitive associations, she connects diverse forms of knowledge and perception, surpassing disciplinary boundaries.
+Amélie Labourdette’s research combines the life sciences, paleobotany, anthropological and archaeological analysis, Indigenous cosmovisions, and a subjective poetics of images.
+She brings to light the intrications of the world by drawing on Warburgian methodology.
+Through analogical and intuitive associations, she connects diverse forms of knowledge and perception, moving beyond disciplinary compartmentalizations.
 Her visual works reveal interconnections of meaning and form.
-Each project is above all an investigation, inviting knotting of space-times in which the categories of past, present, and future intertwine.
+Each project is above all an inquiry, inviting knottings of space-times in which the categories of past, present, and future intermingle.

-These works propose to reconnect us, in a sensitive way, to the spirit of places, to animal and vegetal spectres enclosed within the materiality of phenomena, and suggest an alternative to a “presentist”² vision of history by reconnecting us to a human and more-than-human history across the long term.
-Materializing the vibration of these memories is consubstantial with the experience of the “Flesh of the world”³: an experience linking body and mind, sensitivity to the vibratory frequencies of places and visions – the inner eye – open to the tangible and the intangible.
+These works propose that we reconnect, in a sensitive manner, to the spirit of places, to animal and vegetal spectres enclosed within the materiality of phenomena, and suggest an alternative to a presentist² vision of history by linking us to a human and more-than-human history over the long term.
+To materialize the vibration of these memories is consubstantial with the experience of the flesh of the world³: an experience connecting body and mind, sensitivity to the vibratory frequencies of places and inner vision, open to the tangible and the intangible.

 According to photography historian and exhibition curator Michel Poivert, “These ecosophical questions, and their plastic translations, take the form of a profound interrogation of the photographic medium through the exploration and experimentation of its materiality.”